shubd96/OpenMRS-Manual-QA-Project/docs/patient-registration-observations.md

 - Phone Number field is **optional**.
 User can proceed with registration even if it is blank.
 - The Phone number Field does not accept alphabets and special characters as input except ("+", "-" and "()").
 - Input is expected in a **standard phone number format** (e.g., +1-234-567-8901).
+- The field accepts more than 10 digits as input, which may allow non-standard or invalid phone numbers.

 #### Relatives
 - The **Relatives** section appears during the patient registration process.